 Living with Crocodiles

-Scientific names: Crocodylus porosus (Estuarine crocodile) Crocodylus johnstoni (Freshwater crocodile)
+Scientific names: Crocodylus porosus (saltwater crocodile) Crocodylus johnstoni (freshwater crocodile)

 Crocodiles in the environment

-Freshwater and estuarine (saltwater) crocodiles are found in the NT.
-Freshwater crocodiles, which are also referred to as ‘freshies’, can be found throughout inland river and lagoon systems across the Top End, including the Katherine, Victoria River and Mataranka regions.
-Contrary to what their name suggests, saltwater crocodiles (also known as estuarine crocodiles or more commonly ’salties’) are found across a wide range of habitats, including freshwater and saltwater environments.
-Estuarine crocodiles inhabit all Top End coastal waters, rivers and wetland systems and may be found in watercourses more then 300km inland.
+Freshwater and saltwater crocodiles are found in the NT.
+Freshwater crocodiles, which are also referred to as 'freshies', can be found throughout inland river and lagoon systems across the Top End, including the Katherine, Victoria River and Mataranka regions.
+Contrary to what their name suggests, saltwater crocodiles (also known as estuarine crocodiles or more commonly 'salties') are found across a wide range of habitats, including freshwater and saltwater environments.
+Saltwater crocodiles inhabit all Top End coastal waters, rivers and wetland systems and may be found in watercourses more than 300km inland.

 Both species of crocodile rely on external heating (known as thermoregulation) and can often be seen basking out of the water in cooler weather.